Black-Star-Institute/blackstar.github.io/docs/people/burisch_deborah.md

 So far, the best guess I have is this:

 - Deborah's maternal grandfather [James H. Huffman](huffman_james.md) was a friend of Forrestal. [source?]
+  - Huffman would have been in his 20s when Forrestal was in power.

-- When her mother remarried, Deborah's father-in-law [Harry Burisch](burisch_harry.md) worked as a courier for Majestic 12. [source?]
-The problem with this is that I can't find a record of Doris having the surname Burisch before 1982.
-Did Harry have enough time to befriend James Huffman before he died in 1982?
+- When her mother remarried in 1982, Deborah's father-in-law [Harry Burisch](burisch_harry.md) was a US Navy veteran and allegedly worked as a courier for Majestic 12. [source?]
+  - The problem with this is that I can't find a record of Doris having the surname Burisch before 1982.
+  - Did Harry have enough time to befriend James Huffman before he died in 1982?

 - Deborah became a member of Majestic 12 as a result of these family connections. [source?]

-Alternatively:

-* Her step-father [Harry Burisch](burisch_harry.md) befriended Forrestal while in the Navy, except Forrestal was already dead when the Korean War broke out in 1950.

 # Taped statements